In this tutorial, we will learn about what is Cloud computing and how it works.

 The vendors/companies providing these services are called Cloud service provider like GCP (google cloud platform), AWS (Amazon web services), Azure by Microsoft.

-For instance, Gmail/Google drive is a service provided by google, where they provide platform and some storage for free (15gb free storage) and charges on subsequent storage.
+For instance, Gmail/Google drive is a service provided by Google, where they provide a platform and some storage for free (15GB free storage) and charges on subsequent storage.

 Why Cloud Computing?

-So, first question will arise why we needed cloud computing, why it introduced in market?
+So, the first question will arise why we needed cloud computing, why was it introduced in the market?

-Let's assume you want to start bussiness and want to make application then you have to setup your infrastrcture for managin your own servers which was costlier,which also need some manpower to manage it.
+Let's assume you want to start a business and want to make an application then you have to set up your infrastructure for managing your own servers which was costlier, and also needs some manpower to manage it.